markotasevski1/spaceX-graphql/README.md

 ## Getting Started
 ### I am new with graphql and this repo is for learning purposes

-Im using [spaceX graphql API](https://studio.apollographql.com/public/SpaceX-pxxbxen/variant/current/home) for demo and learning purposes.
+Within the [apollo blog page](https://www.apollographql.com/blog/community/backend/8-free-to-use-graphql-apis-for-your-projects-and-demos/) yyou'll find a multitude of GraphQL APIs.
+For this project i will be using [spaceX graphql API](https://studio.apollographql.com/public/SpaceX-pxxbxen/variant/current/home)

 ### Description